plone/meta/config/README.rst

 --no-commit
   Don't automatically commit changes after the configuration run.

---no-push
+--push
-  Avoid pushing at the end of the configuration run.
+  Push changes at the end of the configuration run.

 --branch
   Define a specific git branch name to be created for the changes.
 By default